 All volunteers are required to abide by the Volunteer Code of Conduct.

-Due to wonderfully overwhelming support, we are currently have no vacancies for volunteers.
-Please check back in the new year when we reopen our Feline Services and Op Shop volunteer waiting lists.
+Due to wonderfully overwhelming support, we currently have no vacancies for Feline Services or Op Shop volunteers.

 For any further information regarding volunteering with Cat Protection please contact our Welfare office on 02 9519 7201.